 The Nelson Institute's Center for Culture, History, and Environment (CHE) draws together faculty, staff, graduate students, and others from a wide array of disciplines in the humanities, social sciences, and natural sciences to investigate environmental and cultural change in the full sweep of human history.

+Find all content on the Edge Effects website.
 Get the podcast sent straight to your mobile device or computer by subscribing through the iTunes store.
 You can also find episodes on Google Play, Stitcher, and TuneIn, or stream or download directly on the Edge Effects website.

 Twice Alive: A Convergence of Art, Science, and Poetry